Gene Abrams: Leavitt path algebras

 Abrams is credited as one of the founders of the subject of Leavitt path algebras.
 Leavitt path algebras were simultaneously introduced in 2005 by Abrams and Gonzalo Aranda Pino as well as by Ara, Moreno, and Pardo, with neither of the two groups aware of the other's work.
 Abrams has stated that his inspiration for Leavitt path algebras came after attending a CBMS Conference hosted by Paul Muhly, David Pask, and Mark Tomforde at the University of Iowa in 2004.
 The topic of this CBMS conference was graph C*-algebras, a particular class of C*-algebras studied in functional analysis, and the talks at the conference gave Abrams the idea to introduce Leavitt path algebras as algebraic analogues of the graph C*-algebras.
 The Leavitt path algebras are so-named because they are constructed from the path algebra of a graph and they also generalize Leavitt algebras.

 Leavitt path algebras have been investigated by dozens of mathematicians since their introduction, and Abrams has been instrumental in the development of the theory.
 The study of Leavitt path algebras has also promoted interactions between Analysis and Algebra, and there have been multiple conference on Leavitt path algebras aimed at bringing algebraists and analysts together to collaborate and share ideas.
-Abrams is also one of the coauthors, with Pere Ara and Mercedes Siles Molina, of the book Leavitt path algebras: a primer and handbook, published by Springer.
+Abrams is also one of the coauthors, with Pere Ara and Mercedes Siles Molina, of the book Leavitt path algebras, published by Springer.
 In 2020 Leavitt path algebras were added to the Mathematics Subject Classification with code 16S88 under the general discipline of Associative Rings and Algebras.